mertkeser/PyTorch_Project/README.md

 # IMAGE CLASSIFICATION USING PYTORCH

+I created this repository to help others who wants to learn PYTORCH library.
 This project is prepared as a final project for Computer Science MakeUp Module for Neuroengineering.
-The aim of this project is to turn the knowledge into application.

 Tasks for Completing the Project is given below: